Solar System Experiments in the Search for Dark Energy and Dark Matter: Solar System observables: status and credible improvements

+where $v$ is the virial speed of the ULDM field (we adopt $v/c\simeq 10^{-3}$ as a fiducial Galactic-halo value).
 Operationally, sensitivity \emph{per coherence bin} saturates at $t_c$; for a total campaign time $T$ the signal-to-noise scales as $\sqrt{N_{\rm bin}}$ with $N_{\rm bin}\!\approx\!T/t_c$ when averaging incoherently across independent bins at fixed $m_\phi$.
 Long-baseline optical links still enable the projected $3$--$10\times$ coupling improvements across $m_\phi\!\sim\!10^{-24}$--$10^{-15}$ eV by stabilizing the link and extending usable $T$, but the analysis should adopt the $t_c$ of \eqref{eq:tc-correct} (see \cite{VanTilburg2015PRL,StadnikFlambaum2015PRL,Arvanitaki2015PRD}.)

-For a given clock pair with sensitivity combination $\Delta K$ we define the near-term, coherence-limited coupling reach as the value that yields $\mathrm{SNR}\simeq 1$ when stacking over $T$: